qualisign/optipulse.github.io/whitepaper.md

         git clone https://github.com/optipulse/mesh-market.git

-    -   2. connect to an Ethereum client locally
+    -   2. connect to CJDNS
-    -   3. connect to CJDNS
+    -   3. sign in to your MetaMask wallet
     -   4. run the Mesh Market server

         $ cd mesh-market